-The University of Washington Department of Medicine, Division of Hematology is recruiting a full-time faculty member for an appointment at the Assistant Professor rank (without tenure due to funding, on the physician/scientist pathway) with an annual service period of 12 months (July 1-June 30).
-Applicants must have a research interest in hematopoiesis, stem cell biology, or leukemogenesis that complements the activities of the University of Washington or Fred Hutchinson Cancer Research Center investigators.
-University of Washington faculty engage in teaching, research, and service.
+The University of Washington Department of Medicine, Division of Hematology is recruiting a full-time faculty member for appointment at the Assistant Professor rank (without tenure due to funding), on the clinician/scholar pathway, with an annual service period of 12 months (July 1-June 30).
+The selected candidate would see patients, teach, and build a related research program in bleeding disorders and autoimmune hematologic diseases at the University of Washington and Washington Center for Bleeding Disorders (WACBD).
+University of Washington faculty engage in teaching, research and service.
 Position will remain open until filled.
-Anticipated start date is November 1, 2019.
+Anticipated start date is February 2021.

-Please submit a Cover Letter and CV addressed to Thalia Papayannopoulou, MD, Dr. Sci, and Jan Abkowitz, MD, (Hematology Division Head).
+Please submit a Cover Letter and CV addressed to Rebecca Kruse-Jarres, MD, MPH and Jan Abkowitz, MD, (Hematology Division Head).

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.